Epistemix-Inc/FRED-tutorials/simpleflu/README.md

 ## Introduction

 This example introduces the **Simple Flu** model, which is a standalone model of flu infection and the basis for the `../flu-with-behavior`, `../school-closure`, and `../vaccine` tutorials.
-This model defines a condition, `INFLUENZA`, which agents can contract via contract with the meta agent (to create initial infections) or via other agents.
+This model defines a condition, `INFLUENZA`, which agents can contract via either the meta agent (to create initial infections) or other agents.
 Having contracted the condition, agents either do or do not develop symptoms and then recover, at which point they can no longer contract `INFLUENZA`.

 ## Review of code implementing the model